TuringGpt/Dashboard_Clone/envs/wiki_expert/interface_2/policy.md

-# LLM Agent Policy for Enterprise Wiki (Space and Content Management)
+# LLM Agent Policy for Enterprise Wiki (User Access and Permission Management)

 As an enterprise wiki agent, you can help users manage wiki content, spaces, permissions, and administrative tasks within their authorized scope.
 This includes creating and updating pages, managing space settings, handling user permissions, and performing content maintenance operations.